What Is the 100 Points of Identification Check?

 - EFTPOS/Debit card

-Not All 100 Points ID Checks Are the Same.
+Not All 100 Points of ID Checks Are the Same.

 I know I’ve mentioned this earlier, but I thought I would give you real examples so that you know what you’re up against.

-Tenancy application forms 100 Points ID Check: Century 21 vs Ray White
+Tenancy application forms 100 Points of ID: Century 21 vs Ray White

 You’re definitely going to need 100 points of ID for your rental application form in Sydney.
 Each application form is different for each real estate agency.
 Some need more documents to reach 100 points.